Detached Sessions

 workers = 50,

-instance_type = "c8a.xlarge", # AMD 8th gen
+instance_type = "c8a.xlarge", # AMD 8th gen; auto-provisioned on first use

-use_spot = TRUE # 70% cheaper
+use_spot = TRUE # default TRUE — ~70% cheaper

-)Error Handling
+Error Handling

-# Tasks that fail are tracked
+# Tasks that fail are tracked, not silently dropped

 session <- starburst_session(workers = 5)

-lapply(1:10, function(i) {
+task_ids <- lapply(1:10, function(i) {

 session$submit(quote({